trevinbrooks/pearlarr/README.md

 There are also some torrent-related settings:

-- `sonarr_category` should be set to your Sonarr import category, if you have one
+- `torrent_category` should be set to your Sonarr/Radarr import category, if you have one
 - `max_torrents_to_add` can be used to limit the number of torrents you add in one run.
 Defaults to None, which will just add everything it finds